i3ehdad/BERT-Classifier/README.md

 # BERTweet Language Model Sentiment Classifier

-Implementation of the Bertweet language model for sentiment classification.
+This is a implementation of the Bertweet language model for sentiment classification of tweets.
+  The fine-tuning precedure is depicted visually in the graph below.
+  This model Achieved state of the art results (73% Accuracy) based on the SemEval task7a benchamrk.